catlynbowles/vibes/README.md

 - Each time a user selects an emotion, post to another api to keep track of current selections happening on the site.

 ### Reflection
 This project was migrated from a React app to Next.js, which came with it's share of challenges.
-I also learned how to work with xml for the first time, and had a lot of fun playing with the data and the colors!
+Because of my determination to work with this API, I also learned how to work with xml for the first time, worked through a CORS error using a proxy server, and had a lot of fun playing with the data and colors!

 ### Technologies
 - React